xXNukem/Stereo-Cameras-Utils-OpenCV/README.md

 ## Usage

 You only need to have your video ready in some directory.
-So add it as a first argument in the comand line and that´s it.
+So add it as a first argument in the comand line and that´s all.
 Notice that the code is set to work on 1280x480 resolutions.